CDidier80/react_intro_global/12-film-1-components.md

 #### Step 6: Move the film rows to their own component

 Create a new component for each film row, called `FilmRow.js`.
 Have your `map` instead create an array of `FilmRow`s.
 Don't forget to pass the individual film prop to the component when creating them!

-Once you have this working, also pass `film.id` as a `key` prop to `FilmRow`, though you won't use it yet.

 #### Step 7: Flesh out each film row